 Sobering stats.
 But let’s discuss the fracture healing process so it doesn’t have to be you.

-What Are The 5 Stages of Fractures Healing?
+What Are The 5 Stages of Fracture Healing?

 Soon after, the bone undergoes a natural healing process.
 Here are the 5 stages of the fracture healing process: